 |Park||0.3 mi.
 South West of Downtown Hamilton|

-If the thought of spending part of a day at an aquarium sounds like fun, consider visiting Bermuda Aquarium, Museum And Zoo.
+If the concept of spending part of a day surrounded by sea life tickles your fancy, consider visiting Bermuda Aquarium, Museum And Zoo.
 Founded in 1926, Bermuda Aquarium, Museum And Zoo (BAMZ) is one of the world's oldest aquariums and a great place to learn about all of the island's wildlife.

 |Bermuda Aquarium, Museum And Zoo||Aquarium||3.5 mi.
 East-Northeast of Central Hamilton||Bermuda|